Traditional Abdominal Workout Vs Hypopressive Abdominal Workout

 Weak abdominal and pelvic muscles predisposing the body to health and aesthetic issues, such as a flaccid belly, back pain, poor posture, incontinence, and hernias.

-There is an innovative method called Hypopressive Abdominal Gymnastics developed in the United Kingdom by Doctor Marcel Caufriez, PHD in Movement Science and specialist in pelvic dysfunction rehabilitation.
+There is an innovative method called Hypopressive Abdominal Gymnastics developed by Aesthetic Medical Practitioners like Marcel Caufriez, PHD in Movement Science and specialist in pelvic dysfunction rehabilitation.

 The Hypopressive Method is becoming very popular in UK and Latin countries, as an alternative way of exercising abdominal muscles, and preventing pelvic dysfunctions.